textventure/spec/README.md

     You come to a fork in the road.

-    ![Image of a fork in the road](fork-in-the-road.jpg) :
-  # html entities need to be wrapped in quotes
+    ![Image of a fork in the road](fork-in-the-road.jpg) : # html entities need to be wrapped in quotes
-  - "&larr; Turn _left_.": left
+    - '&larr; Turn _left_.': left
-  - "&rarr; Turn _right_.": right
+    - '&rarr; Turn _right_.': right

-left:
-  You turn left.
+left: You turn left.

-right:
-  You turn right.
+right: You turn right.
 ```